- Code42 CrashPlan (previously CrashPlan PROe)

 If the letters are different, assign the drive a static drive letter using the original drive letter to correct the issue.

-If you see the message, "Destination Unavailable - Backup Files Are Being Maintained," the destination is currently performing archive maintenance.
+If you see the message, "Routine maintenance - Backup will resume automatically when maintenance completes", the destination is currently performing archive maintenance.
 Archive maintenance is a normal part of CrashPlan's operation.
-The "Destination Unavailable" message will disappear once the maintenance process completes.
+Backup will resume and the message will disappear once the maintenance process completes.

-The "Not Authorized" message appears when a destination cannot successfully communicate with the CrashPlan app.
+The "Not recognized - The destination does not recognize this device" message appears when a destination cannot successfully communicate with the CrashPlan app.